kridsadar357/tkgh-realtime-zk/README.md

 ## Note
 - This code is not intended for sale.
 - Anyone who sells this code without permission will face legal action.

+## Support a Coffee
+If you like this project, you can support me by buying a coffee:

+Account Number: 0288607230
+Bank: Kasikorn Thai
+Account Name: Kridsadar Ngankhayan